Chiral Symmetry Breaking and Restoration in (2+1) Dimensions from Holography: Magnetic and Inverse Magnetic Catalysis: Results for the Hardwall model

 \section{Results for the Hardwall model}

-In this section we present our results for the hardwall model concerning the dependence of the chiral condensate, $\sigma$, with the external magnetic field, $B$, for some finite temperatures, and also the dependence of $\sigma$ with temperature, $T$, for some values of magnetic field.
-This analysis allow us to investigate whether there is IMC or MC and the role played by the thermal effects.
-We will also investigate whether the chiral symmetry is spontaneous or explicitly broken at the non-pertubative level.
-It is worthy to remember that we are working in (2+1) dimensions so that all observables quantities like $\sigma$, $B$, $T$, and $m_{q}$ will always be measured in units of the string tension ($\sqrt{\sigma_s}$).
-For instance, the temperature and mass will be measured in units of $\sqrt{\sigma_s}$.
+In this section we present our results for the hardwall model concerning the dependence of the chiral condensate, $\sigma$, with the external magnetic field, $B$, for $T=0$ and some finite temperatures.
+We also study the dependence of $\sigma$ with temperature, $T$, for some values of magnetic field.
+These analyses allow us to investigate whether there is IMC or MC and the role played by the thermal effects.
+We will also investigate whether the chiral symmetry is spontaneous or explicitly broken at the nonpertubative level.
+It is worth to remember that we are working in (2+1) dimensions so that all observable quantities like $\sigma$, $B$, $T$, and $m_{q}$ will always be measured in units of the string tension ($\sqrt{\sigma_s}$).
+Then, the temperature and mass will be measured in units of $\sqrt{\sigma_s}$, for instance, in refs. \cite{Teper:1998te, Meyer:2003wx, Athenodorou:2016ebg}.
 On the other hand, the magnetic field and the chiral condensate will be measured in units of the string tension squared $(\sqrt{\sigma_{s}})^2$.
 One should note that the hardwall model can be defined setting $k= 0$ in Eq. \eqref{ChiralAction} for the dilaton field, given by $\Phi(z)=kz^2$ and introducing a hard cutoff $z_{max}$ such that the holographic coordinate $z$ obeys $0\leq z \leq z_{max}$ \cite{Polchinski:2001tt, Polchinski:2002jw, BoschiFilho:2002ta, BoschiFilho:2002vd, BoschiFilho:2005yh, Capossoli:2013kb, Rodrigues:2016cdb}.
 Note that the temperature of the black hole is related to the horizon position $z_H$, subjected to $z_H < z_{max}$.

+In Figure \ref{fig:t0-hardwall} we show the behavior of the chiral condensate as a function of the magnetic field at $ T = 0 $ for three fermion masses $\frac{m_q}{\sqrt{\sigma_s}}=0.001,\, 0.01, \, 0.1 $, where $\sqrt{\sigma_s}$ is the string tension.
+One can clearly see that in the confining regime the chiral condensate in the hardwall model is enhanced by the magnetic field yielding, as a result, MC.
+In Figure \ref{fig:t0-rescaledhardwall} we just plot the chiral condensate $\sigma$ normalized by the fermion mass $m_q$ versus the magnetic field $B$.